virtuNat/pyTetris/README.md

 A project meant to serve as a way for me to learn how to make a game using the pygame module.
 This is intended to be a Tetris clone.

+### Controls:
+LEFT and RIGHT arrow keys to shift tetrimino left and right.
+DOWN arrow key to speed up falling tetrimino.
+Z or LCTRL keys to rotate tetrimino counter-clockwise.
+X or UP keys to rotate tetrimino clockwise.
+SPACE key to drop tetrimino, and LSHIFT to hold tetrimino.
+ESCAPE key to pause.

 ### Feature Tracker:
 - (Done) Grid collision detection and piece shifting.
 - (Done) SRS implementation of rotation and spawn logic.